Danish DPA (Datatilsynet) releases new cookie guidelines – here are the essentials.

 A consent is only valid if it is stored and can be documented.
 According to the GDPR, consents must be stored for 5 years.

-If need be, a specific consent can always be retrieved and documented to the Data protection Authorities.
+If need be, a specific consent can always be retrieved and forwarded to the Data protection Authorities.
 This requires a Consent Solution which actually stores the consents for the website.
 Typically, no freemium services online provide this security.

-What is the Right to withdraw Consent?
+What is the right to withdraw consent?

 The user may withdraw his or her consent at any time.
 It is the responsibility of the data controller (the website) to ensure that user can withdraw consent to cookies in a simple and easy way.